arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why must basis vectors be linearly independent?

 **Answer:**
-If dependent, coordinates are not unique.
-ML models would learn redundant features.
+If they are dependent, coordinates are not unique.
+ML models would learn **redundant features**, harming interpretability and optimization.

 ---

 ### **Q4.
 (Example)**

-Why is ((1,0),(2,0)) not a valid basis for (\mathbb{R}^2)?
+Why is ( (1,0),(2,0) ) not a valid basis for ( \mathbb{R}^2 )?

 **Answer:**
-They lie on the same line and cannot span the plane.
+Both vectors lie on the same line, so they cannot span the plane.

 **ML meaning:**
-Features are redundant → rank deficiency.
+Rank-deficient feature matrix → loss of information.

 ---